sunnyyangyangyang/HunyuanVideoRunpod/README.md

-at least 24 gb vram needed
+at least 24 gb vram needed,

 thanks KijAI for the HunyuanVideo comfyui wrapper